 - Assortment mix: should you bring in more premium lines or venture into other collaborations?

 Utilise data to uncover not only your own strengths and weaknesses but broader fashion market insights on your competitors’ position to outline opportunities.

 #5 Review Lessons Learnt

-A great way to learn and grow is to review past performances, especially in the last quarter of the year.
-Your Fall/Winter performance is an indicator of your brand’s most current standing.
-Is your speed to sell-out slower than your Spring/Summer collection?
-Did you stock up too much?
-Which consumers keep coming back – which ones do not?
+A great way to learn and grow is to review past performances, especially in the second half of the year.
+Your spring/summer performance is an indicator of your brand’s most current standing.

 Past lessons may be painful to re-live, especially if the numbers aren’t growing, but it’s important to discuss it openly and find areas to improve.

-With these handy tips and tricks, you’ll be on your way to achieving success that you’ve set out for!
-But wait…
+With these handy tips and tricks, you’ll be on your way to achieving the sales target that you’ve set out for.